All NFL games on for Week 9 as teams deal with COVID-19 - WHIZ News

 A Miami Dolphins assistant coach, also unidentified, tested positive for COVID-19 and was quarantined.
 It was the first coronavirus case involving the Dolphins since Aug.
 19, but their regular-season schedule was changed because of outbreaks involving other teams.

+Barnes played in the victory and the Packers announced in the first half he had left with a calf injury.

-The Chicago Bears activated starting right guard Germain Ifedi from the Reserve/COVID-19 list on Friday.
+The Chicago Bears placed center Cody Whitehair on the COVID-19 list and activated starting right guard Germain Ifedi from it on Friday.
 Ifedi was placed on the list along with backup offensive tackle Jason Spriggs on Tuesday.
 Coach Matt Nagy said this week that Spriggs tested positive for the coronavirus and Ifedi was put on the list because of a close contact.

 The Bears canceled practice and closed their facility Thursday after another player tested positive.
 The team was cleared that night by the NFL to practice Friday.